Wildhoney/Formv/README.md

 ## Custom Validation Messages

-You'll find that validation messages differ between browsers, which means your native messages are inconsitent.
+You'll find that validation messages differ between browsers, which means your native messages are inconsistent.
 With Formv you are able to pass a `messages` prop to the `Field` component which is a map of [the `ValidityState` object](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState).
-In our above example if we want to me more descriptive when the user forgets to enter their first name, we can do that with `messages` by supplying the `valueMissing` item &ndash; for the email field we'll also add the `patternMismatch` which indicates the email address is invalid.
+In our above example if we want to be more descriptive when the user forgets to enter their first name, we can do that with `messages` by supplying the `valueMissing` item &ndash; for the email field we'll also add the `typeMismatch` which indicates the email address is invalid.

 ```jsx
 import { Form, Field } from 'formv';